-	- Nuts: I used walnuts, but you could use pecans, almonds, cashews, etc. Use pumpkin seeds or any other seeds for a nut-free version or omit entirely, though the texture will not be quite as crunchy.
+- Nuts: I used walnuts, but you could use pecans, almonds, cashews, etc. Use pumpkin seeds or any other seeds for a nut-free version or omit them entirely, though the texture will not be quite as crunchy.

-	- Oats: quick oats work very well, but so should rolled oats.
+- Oats: Quick oats work very well, but so should rolled oats.
 You could also substitute the oats entirely for quinoa flakes or rice flakes.
-I haven’t tried either with this recipe though, so ingredient amounts may need to be adjusted.
+I haven’t tried either with this recipe, though, so ingredient amounts may need to be adjusted.

 - For a chocolate chip version, add a handful of your favorite dairy-free chocolate chips before baking.

 - For more caramelized banana flavor (like banana bread) for your oatmeal, pre-bake the mashed banana with a little syrup for 10-12 minutes before adding the remainder of the ingredients.

 - Feel free to adjust the amount of sweetener to your liking.
 Start with less than I suggest and increase as needed.
 You can also leave out the maple syrup completely and add some raisins or chopped dates to the batter instead.

 - For a crispier top, you can pop on the broiler for a couple of minutes before removing it from the oven

 - You can adapt this recipe into individual oatmeal cups by using a muffin tin and reducing the cooking time.
 Check on them after about 20 minutes.

 - For softer baked oatmeal, simply add a little extra milk.
 Or simply bake it shorter.
 Alternatively, you could blend the batter for a classic baked oats recipe.